Michigan State University welcomes veterans and their families to East Lansing!

 and end dates of each course.
 Your benefit amount may vary throughout the semester depending on the official

 start and end dates of your courses.
-Official course dates can be found in Schedule Builder, within Schedule of Courses.
+Official course dates can be found in Class Search.

 Class attendance and completion is required for students receiving Veterans Educational Benefits.
 The Department of Veterans